Back to blog

 To provide users the flexibility they need, Cilium 1.16 is introducing a new API – BGPv2 APIs.

-Instead of a single CRD, you will be able to use a new set of CRDs to define your complex
+Instead of a single CRD, you will be able to use a new set of CRDs to define complex network policies and configurations, making management more modular and scalable within Cilium.

 • CiliumBGPClusterConfig: Defines BGP instances and peer configurations applied to multiple nodes.